AdithyaVenkateshMohan/AdithyaVenkateshMohan.github.io/_pages/about.md

 ## Experience

-### Machine Learning Simulation Software Engineer
+### Machine Learning Engineer
 **DEKA Research and Development Corp**
-- Building realistic sensor models for LIDAR, RADAR using Mathematical models and integrating into the existing Simulator Base using Compute Shaders, Unity, C#, C++.
+***Medical AI Research Team***
+- Led the team, for Machine Learning Research on pushing the boundaries of various medical devices rich variety of data like time series, and images using various supervised deep-learning models like Transformers, LSTMs, CNNs, and as well as deep reinforcement learning models like PPO, DDPG, GAIL.
+- worked on developing a segmentation model to estimate kidney size for an organ transplantation validation system.
+***AV Object Detection Team***
+- worked on developing Early Sensor Fusion deep learning models to fuse LIDAR, RADAR, and CAMERA data.
+- Implemented uncertainty quantification to multiple deep learning models for active learning pipeline development.
+- developed LIDAR re-rendering augmentation pipeline for augmenting LIDAR data with meshes for recreating edge cases and simulating harsh weather conditions.
+- developed an interface for the quantization of the deep learning models improved the performance of the model by 250% and deployed it on the CPU.
-- Working with deep learning models (Point Pillars) for efficient 3D Object Classification using point cloud data with PyTorch/Python.
+- worked on developing  3D Object detection and segmentation deep learning models like (Point Pillars, and Centre Point) with PyTorch/Python.
-- Leading the developments in Synthetic Image data generation using unsupervised deep learning techniques (Variational Autoencoders, GANs) to facilitate the machine learning pipeline.
+- worked on developing 2D Object detection and segmentation models like Yolo v7 with Pytorch/Python
 - Developed LIDAR to Camera correspondence and calibration ROS package in C++.
+***ML Synthetic Data and Simulation Team***
+- Led the developments in Synthetic Image data generation using unsupervised deep learning techniques (Variational Autoencoders, GANs) to facilitate the machine learning pipeline.
 - Developing realistic dynamic obstacle models with behavior modeling using deep-reinforcement learning.
 - Developed Non-linear Simulated target spoofing with noise profiling to facilitate obstacle detection pipeline.
+- Built realistic sensor models for LIDAR, and RADAR using Mathematical models and integrating them into the existing Simulator Base using Compute Shaders, Unity, C#, C++.

 ### Research Assistant
 **Cognition, Action and Perception Labs, University of Cincinnati**
-- Bat inspired robot navigation behavior generation using deep reinforcement learning with raw ultrasonic echo waveforms.
+- Bat-inspired robot navigation behavior generation using deep reinforcement learning with raw ultrasonic echo waveforms.
 - Simulated raw ultrasonic echo waveforms (audio) from spatial data (PCL / LIDAR) using DSP algorithms.
 - Developed ROS-Gazebo simulators for simulation with C++ and deep-learning models using TensorFlow, Python.
 - Increased data collection efficiency by creating a pipeline for data acquisition (echo ultrasonic audio and LIDAR) using DSP processor and Raspberry pi with GUI, visualization, and interfaced with AWS.